Kinesiology, University Transfer Loading...

 - Only one language other than English will be accepted

-If you are 21 years of age or older, by the first day of classes of the term in which admission is sought and do not have a high school diploma, you may still be eligible for admission as a Non-Matriculated Adult (NMA).
+Students who are 21 years of age or older, by the first day of classes of the term in which admission is sought and do not have a high school diploma, may still be eligible for admission as a Non-Matriculated Adult (NMA).
 Admission to the Bachelor of Kinesiology program requires an overall average of 60 percent on the following Alberta Education high school courses or equivalents:

 - English 30, minimum 60 percent and

 - One other 30-level subject from Group A or C (Biology 30 recommended)

 Regardless of admission requirements, applicants must present the high school prerequisites to the courses required of the program and for courses they wish to complete as options in the program.